kvenkatesh5/volumetric_drilling_laminectomy/README.md

+# READY FOR USER STUDY

-# TODOs
+## TODOs
-- Resegment spines to represent laminectomy cuts
+- Resegment spines to represent laminectomy cuts --> DONE
-- Fix the back EDT plane
+- Fix the back EDT plane --> DONE (implemented the correct EDTs in plugin)
-- Pipeline EDT generation
+- Pipeline EDT generation --> DONE
-- Work out issue with seg nrrds ***or move to Henry's plugin
+- Work out issue with seg nrrds ***or move to Henry's plugin --> DONE

-# How to run the pipeline
+## How to run the pipeline
 Let's say we are building P0.
 Adapt as needed for the other spines.
 ```
 cd ~/volumetric_drilling